AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/share-dashboard-best-practice.md

 ## Share Dashboards with New Users

-New users may also benefit from access to some dashboards that aren\'t shared organization-wide.
+New users may also benefit from access to some dashboards that aren't shared organization-wide.
 In these cases, we recommend that dashboard owners [share the relevant dashboards](../data-user/dashboards/share-dashboard-with-users.md) with new users as soon as their accounts are created.

 ## Be Selective with Edit Permissions